 The results of the actuarial valuation show no additional contributions are needed for the current year.
-As of January 1, 2019, the funded ratio using actuarial assets was 100.61% for the State Cash Balance Plan and 100.81% for the County Cash Balance Plan.
+As of January 1, 2020, the funded ratio using actuarial assets was 102.57% for the State Cash Balance Plan and 102.98% for the County Cash Balance Plan.

-In accordance with state statutes and recommendations from the plan actuary, no dividend was issued in 2019 to State and County Cash Balance members.
+In accordance with state statutes and recommendations from the plan actuary, the Public Employees Retirement Board voted to grant a 3% dividend for State and County Cash Balance plan members.
 Additional dividend data may be found in Appendix A of this report.